Truist stock drops as it wrestles with rising deposit costs

 Mid-sized financial institutions came under intense investor scrutiny following the turmoil last spring that took down three sizable banks and triggered outflows across the banking system.

-That scramble pushed up deposit rates across the industry as banks scrambled for funding; many regional banks warned that would act as a drag on results while reducing estimates for the rest of the year.
+That scramble pushed up deposit rates across the industry as banks scrambled for funding.
+Many regional banks warned that it would act as a drag on results while reducing estimates for the rest of the year.

-At Cincinnati based Fifth Third (FITB), the nation’s 17th-largest, deposits rose from the prior quarter and the year-ago period.
+At Cincinnati-based Fifth Third (FITB), the nation’s 17th-largest bank, deposits rose from the prior quarter and the year-ago period.
 Its earnings per share, however, missed expectations.
 Its net interest income did rise but the bank trimmed its full-year forecast range.

 "We're going to always plan around a more conservative outcome, because if we're wrong, everybody does well and if we're right, we're better positioned to deliver stable earnings," said CEO Tim Spence.